konbu310/GetAppIcon/README.md

 # GetAppIcon

-Get app icons by PID on macOS.
+Get app icons by Application Path on macOS.
 Returns a `base64` encoded data string which can be used for displaying or manipulating the resulting image.

 ## Usage